Retirement Planning

 Amendment and Revocation

 Living trusts can be amended or revoked by you during your lifetime.
-Similarly, a will can be revised or revoked by the person as long as they are alive and mentally capable.
-The ability to make changes ensures that these legal documents accurately reflect one's wishes and provide peace of mind for the future.
+A person can revise or revoke a will if they are alive and mentally capable.
+Being able to make changes keeps these legal documents aligned with your wishes and offers peace of mind.

 Do I Need a Will and a Living Trust in Arizona?